 Blocked drains are common occurrences in homes and businesses throughout the Greater Sydney area, and can be incredibly frustrating when they happen to you.
 On top of that frustration, blocked drains can also cause serious damage to your property.

 When your drain backs up, the pooling water can damage your floors, walls, ceilings and furnishings, and you may also experience a foul odour emanating from the water.
-Left unchecked, water damage can cause mould and mildew to form, which can be incredibly difficult to get rid of and can pose a health risk to you and your family.
+Left unchecked, water damage can cause mould and mildew to form, which can be incredibly difficult to eliminate, and can pose a health risk to you and your family.

-There are numerous potential causes of blocked drains, but they all end with the same result: a drain which doesn’t allow water to flow through smoothly.
-Here’s an overview of some of the most common causes of blocked drains in Sydney and what you can do to prevent them.
+There are a number of blocked drain causes, but they all end with the same result: a drain which doesn’t allow water to flow through smoothly.

-Following the tips outlined above can help you avoid the inconvenience that is a blocked drain.
-Making a conscious effort to ensure things like cooking grease, hair and personal care products are disposed of correctly and being mindful of tree root systems is a great place to start.
+Making a conscious effort to ensure things like cooking grease, hair and personal care products are disposed of correctly and being mindful of tree root systems and their proximity to your sewer and stormwater pipes is a great place to start.